-Selling (Resale) a Home Process Guide
+Selling (Resale) a House Process Guide (House for sale Condo)

 Selling a Home is a big decision to make.
 There are many reasons why you may need to sell your home.